Government

 abublak@turlock.ca.us

-In addition to her time as Mayor and three terms on the City Council, Amy's has served as: President of the Stanislaus County Red Cross, Vice Mayor of Turlock three times, member and chairperson of the Stanislaus Local Agency Commission (LAFCO) and the State Legislation Director for California Women for Agriculture.
+In addition to her tenure as Mayor and three terms on the City Council, she has served as President of the Stanislaus County Red Cross, Vice Mayor of Turlock (three times), a member and chairperson of the Stanislaus Local Agency Formation Commission (LAFCO), and the State Legislative Director for California Women for Agriculture.
+On October 18, 2019, she was appointed by President Donald Trump to Attorney General William P. Barr's Social Problems Working Group, a subcommittee of the Presidential Commission on Law Enforcement and the Administration of Justice.

 Councilmember Kevin Bixel